 dry goods: 5 quart jars, coffee filters (optional) and rubber bands

 Peel the outer leaves of the cabbage and rinse well with a veggie wash.
 After cleaning, peel 2 large leaves from each head of cabbage and set them aside.
-Chop the remaining cabbage into managable bite-size pieces (I like to use the blade attachment on my food processor, saves A LOT of time).
+Chop the remaining cabbage into managable bite-size pieces (I like to use the shred or blade attachment on my food processor, saves A LOT of time).
 Pack the chopped cabbage very tightly into 5 sanitized glass quart jars.
 2 heads of cabbage should fill 5 jars, give or take.

 1. A thick layer of cheesecloth can be substituted for the coffee filters but coffee filters are cheaper!
 You can also seal them with the regular jar lids instead but you'll need to make sure the lids are not screwed on tight.
 Fermenting foods creates natural gases from the chemical reaction happening within the jar.
 These gases need room to escape and I've found that a coffee filter works best, while still keeping critters out.
 Also-using jar lids makes it hard to tell how much room there is for the gases to escape, occasionally resulting in too much pressure build-up and a consequent leak in the solution.
 AKA, a wet mess on your counter!